-Voting and comments made at the Company's 2011 Annual General Meeting
+Voting and comments made at the Company's 2012 Annual General Meeting

-QRxPharma Limited received more than 86% of "yes" votes on its remuneration report for the 2011 financial year.
-The company did not receive any specific feedback at the AGM or throughout the year on its remuneration practices.
+QRxPharma Limited received more than 86% of "yes" votes on its remuneration report for the 2012 financial year.
+The Company did not receive any specific feedback at the AGM or throughout the year on its remuneration practices.

-DETAILS OF REMUNERATION
+REMUNERATION REPORT (continued) DETAILS OF REMUNERATION